gprMax/gprMax/docs/source/input.rst

     * The integer numbers in the HDF5 file must be stored as a NumPy array at the root named ``data`` with type ``np.int16``.
     * The integer numbers in the HDF5 file correspond to the order of material commands in the materials text file, i.e. if ``#sand: 3 0 1 0`` is the first material in the materials file, it will be associated with any integers that are zero in the HDF5 file.
     * You can use an integer of -1 in the HDF5 file to indicate not to build any material at that location, i.e. whatever material is already in the model at that location.
+    * Dielectric smoothing will not occur for materials imported from a materials text file.
     * The spatial resolution of the geometry objects must match the spatial resolution defined in the model.
     * The spatial resolution of must be specified as a root attribute of the HDF5 file with the name ``dx, dy, dz`` equal to a tuple of floats, e.g. (0.002, 0.002, 0.002)